§2651. Definitions

 (g) The practice of audiology may include speech and language screening, limited

-of having disorders of communication.
+suspected of having disorders of communication.

-communication, including speech, voice, language, or cognitive processes and disorders of
+disorders of communication, including speech, voice, language, or cognitive processes and

-including prevention, identification, evaluation, interpretation, counseling, consultation,
+pathology including prevention, identification, evaluation, interpretation, counseling,

-habilitation, rehabilitation, instruction, supervision, and research.
-The practice of speech-language pathology may include performing a hearing screening limited to a pass/fail
+of speech-language pathology may include performing a hearing screening limited to a

-disorders of hearing.
+having disorders of hearing.

-(9) "Provisional license" means a license issued by the board to an individual who
+(14) "Provisional license" means a license issued by the board to an individual who

 meets the qualifications for provisional licensure established under R.S.
 37:2659(B) and is